Pavel-S-K/Pavel-S-K/README.md

 ### Experience:
 - I received my knowledge in system analysis, algebra, numerical optimization, statistics, and probability theory at the Institute of Information Technologies and Control of SPBSTU;
 - Developed my knowledge by working as a Control System Engineer for 10 years.
-Have an experience on Project Manager position;
+Have a successfull experience on Project Manager position;
 - Upgrading my qualifications in **Machine Learning** and **Data Science** from 2020 (4+ years of experience);
 - Successfully completed the course **"Machine Learning.
 Professional"** from "OTUS Education" at 2024.
 Got Certificate of professional development;
 - Interested in "Time Series analysis and forecasting".
 Done two personal projects in Time Series tasks.